adam-jhudatascience/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

-Now, calculate the mean total number of steps taken per day using the aggregated data produced for the histogram.
+Now, calculate the mean and median total number of steps taken per day using the aggregated data produced for the histogram.

 ```r
 mean(totalsteps$totalSteps, na.rm = TRUE)